grzegorzorlowski/word-repeater/.ai/create-manual-flashcard-endpoint-implementation-plan.md

 4. **Business Logic & Persistence**:
    - Pass validated command to a dedicated flashcard creation service.
    - Transform question/answer into the flashcard content format (JSON stringified).
-   - Set metadata source to "manual" to distinguish from AI-generated flashcards.
+   - Set source column to "manual" to distinguish from AI-generated flashcards.
+   - Set status column to "active" (manual flashcards are immediately active).
    - Persist the flashcard to the database with user_id.
 5. **Response Composition**:
    - Return the created flashcard summary with 201 status.